Frabbandera/medleydb-mert-instrument-classification/README.md

 Because several tasks were developed in parallel, the public description does not assign exclusive ownership of individual modules.
 The project is included in this portfolio to document exposure to machine-learning validation workflows, audio-data preprocessing, controlled experimental design and reproducible reporting.

-## Relevance to Acoustic Engineering / Simulation / AI

-Although the dataset is musical, the project is relevant to AI-assisted engineering workflows because it demonstrates a complete validation-oriented ML pipeline for acoustic/audio data:

-- controlled dataset construction;
-- leakage-aware splitting;
-- baseline comparison;
-- representation ablations;
-- validation-based checkpoint selection;
-- multi-label evaluation;
-- robustness analysis under increasing source overlap;
-- interpretation of false positives, false negatives and class-level failure modes.

-These practices transfer directly to engineering contexts where AI models are used to analyse measured or simulated acoustic data and must be evaluated beyond aggregate accuracy.

 ## How to Run / Reproduce

 This repository does not include MedleyDB audio files, cached embeddings, trained checkpoints or generated result folders.